-Individuals who have been issued an International Educator License who seek a five-year, renewable license shall meet all licensure and endorsement requirements, including passing applicable assessments prescribed by the Virginia Board of Education.
+Individuals who have been issued an International Educator License who seek a ten-year, renewable license shall meet all licensure and endorsement requirements, including passing applicable assessments prescribed by the Virginia Board of Education.

 9. Online Teacher License.
-The Online Teacher License is a five-year, renewable license valid only for teaching online courses.
-Teachers who hold a five-year renewable license issued by the Virginia Board of Education may teach online courses for which they are properly endorsed and do not need to seek this license.
+The Online Teacher License is a ten-year, renewable license valid only for teaching online courses.
+Teachers who hold a five- or ten-year renewable license issued by the Virginia Board of Education may teach online courses for which they are properly endorsed and do not need to seek this license.

 a.
 In order to be issued an Online Teacher License, the individual shall meet the requirements for an endorsement in a content (teaching) area and professional studies and achieve qualifying scores on professional teacher's assessments as prescribed by the Virginia Board of Education.
 In addition, the individual shall complete a three-semester-hour course in online instructional procedures.